The new normal.

 - Build a leaner and scalable cost base – an unprecedented 25% to 35% cost improvement over the next three years could help banks free up resources to invest in digital capabilities and offset spiralling risk costs and sluggish income.
 A move from fixed cost to pay-as-you-go projects could help drive down cost and make it more scalable.

 - Hard-wire an agile mindset – reset the organisation for agility and speed and move from a siloed approach to a customer-centric model.

-- Strengthen risk and capital management – banks will need to take control of unperforming loans, prepare for a recapitalisation wave, and convert the rapid loan-origination process seen during the crisis to business as usual by leveraging complex digital credit decisioning.
+- Strengthen risk and capital management – banks will need to take control of nonperforming loans, prepare for a recapitalisation wave, and convert the rapid loan-origination process seen during the crisis to business as usual by leveraging complex digital credit decisions.

-- Targetted M&A deals – M&A could be a long-term path for banks to acquire new capabilities or drive down costs.
+- Targeted M&A deals – M&A could be a long-term path for banks to acquire new capabilities or drive down costs.

 What else?
 Are large-scale banking infrastructure projects likely?

-What are the tech challenges ahead for your business as you adapt to the new normal and plan for the post-pandemic future?
+What are the tech challenges ahead for your business?
+How will you adapt to the new normal and plan for the post-pandemic future?
 We’re here if you need our help.